Components, available as an experimental

 Instances – How to reuse a component

-Adding a component to a page, creates a so-called Instance
+Every time you add a component to a page, a so-called Instance

-Every change to the main component automatically reflects in all instances of this component, not just on that particular page, but throughout your entire website.
+Changes to the main component automatically reflect in all instances of this component throughout your entire website.

-The following screenshot show three instances of our Card component:
+The following screenshot shows three instances of our Card component:

 Before we explore customizing our instances, let’s have a look at …